Your cookie preferences

 What to do if you're in energy debt

-If you're in debt to your supplier or you're going to struggle to pay your bills, your first port of call should be your energy supplier.
+If you're in debt to your supplier or you know you're going to struggle to pay your bills, your first port of call should be your energy supplier.
 Ultimately, it's in everyone's interest that the situation is resolved.
 Call or write to its team to discuss the situation and find out what they can do to help you.
 Your supplier must also give you information on how to avoid getting into debt, about how you can pay back your debt, and a summary of the money you currently owe.

 As well as giving you tips on ways to avoid getting into energy debt in the first place, your energy supplier can set up a repayment plan so you can pay back your energy debt gradually.
 Although your supplier is not required by law to offer you a way of repaying your debts that takes your financial situation into account, it is likely to.
 Repayment plans space your energy payments out over time so you don't have to pay large lump sums all at once.
 They can be weekly, fortnightly or monthly, and will include a portion of your current use and a portion of your debt.
 If you are already on a repayment plan, but can't manage the payments, you may be able to renegotiate with your supplier so that it is more affordable.